Retaliation: Woman fired for Discrimination Complaint

 Things blow up after company punished female employee for complaining about unlawful discrimination and hostile work environment.

-To the company’s credit, a vice president completed a relatively prompt investigation into the female worker’s complaint.
-To the company’s discredit, the Vice President fired her two days later.
+A vice president completed a relatively prompt investigation into the female worker’s complaint.
+The vice president fired her two days later.

 The EEOC announced a settlement with the company on April 27, 2015.
 The company must pay $65,000 to the victim who was fired in retaliation for filing a complaint of workplace discrimination.